 Board of Directors – Executive Management

 Gerald Chipeur, QC is a partner in the law firm of Miller Thomson.
 Gerry’s business law practice over the last three decades has often focused on the development of public policy and the removal of administrative red tape.
+Private sector and public sector clients rely upon Gerry to navigate the rules established to regulate the way businesses and governments achieve their objectives.
 As a trial and appellate lawyer, he has advocated for clients before administrative tribunals and courts in Canada, including 20 matters before the Supreme Court of Canada.
 His scholarship includes over 100 articles on legal topics such as the Constitution, hospitals and healthcare, the environment, First Nations, education, administrative law, human rights, elections, charitable organizations and public safety.
 He is frequently invited to appear as an expert witness before Senate and House of Commons committees studying legislative proposals.
 Gerry enjoys serving the community and has participated on boards or committees of the following charities: Greater Edmonton Foundation, New Home Immigration Service, Alberta Non-profit Private Colleges Foundation, Burman University, Calgary Distress Centre, Canadian Diabetes Association, Gimbel Eye Foundation, Sherwood Care, United Way of Calgary and Area and Calgary Homeless Foundation.
 In addition, Gerry is Honorary Consul for Korea, with jurisdiction for Alberta.

 Arthur R. Smith – Chair Emeritus

 The late Mr. Arthur R. Smith, an entrepreneur, politician and philanthropist, founded CHF in 1998 to create a unified front to reduce homelessness in Calgary.
 He spent the last 10 years of his life advocating on behalf of those who were homeless and vulnerable.